-Spiral Jetty is an earthwork sculpture created in 1970 by renowned Land Artist Robert Smithson.
-The rocky groyne extends off a seemingly deserted northern shore of Utah’s Great Salt Lake, known as Rozel Point, a couple of hours drive from downtown Salt Lake City.
+Spiral Jetty is an earthwork sculpture created in 1970 by renowned Land Artist, Robert Smithson.
+The basalt groin extends off a seemingly deserted northern shore of Great Salt Lake at Rozel Point.
+The location is a couple of hours drive from downtown Salt Lake City.

 The journey to Spiral Jetty, Utah is no mere feat, especially if you’re not a Salt Lake City local.
-The road is surprisingly well maintained some way beyond expectation, probably due to the NASA facility that we passed along the way.
-It seems to stretch on into an endless landscape of desert mountains and plains, with momentary glimpses of the Great Salt Lake.
+The road is surprisingly well maintained, and stretches on into an endless landscape of desert mountains and plains, with momentary glimpses of the Great Salt Lake.

 Golden Spike stopover

-The Visitor’s Center attempts to present a balanced account of the Railroad’s history, including the dangerous working conditions, mass culling of Bison and invasion of Native land.
-However, the overriding message is that the Railroad is a triumphant victory, which in one clean sweep sends the previously mentioned issues under the rug.
+The Visitor’s Center attempts to present a balanced account of the Railroad’s history, including: dangerous working conditions, mass culling of Bison and invasion of Native land.
+However, the overriding message is that the Railroad is a triumphant victory, which in one clean sweep sends the previously mentioned issues of colonialism under the rug.

-This is a worthwhile stop, if not for the brief history lesson, then for last use of a bathroom and to refill your water bottle before proceeding to the Jetty.
-Beyond the Visitor’s Center and location of the railway join, there are also two short self-guided drive routes that will take you along sections of the former railroad route which I will discuss next.
+Overall, Golden Spike is a worthwhile stop.
+Even if you pass on the history lesson, it is the last chance to use a bathroom and refill your water bottle before proceeding to Spiral Jetty.
+In addition to the Visitor’s Center and location of the railway join, there are also two short self-guided drive routes that will take you along sections of the former railroad route which I will discuss next.

-Continuing on to Spiral Jetty beyond Golden Spike, the road is well-graded gravel passing through a rancher’s private property to reach the Lake.
-Every turn in the road I expect to be able to catch first sight of the Jetty, but it seems to go on endlessly.
-I’m in awe of the vastness and silence of the landscape.
-An abandoned pier gives me cause for brief celebration until I realise the wooden stumps are not the artwork I came to see.
+Continuing on to Spiral Jetty beyond Golden Spike, the road is well-graded gravel and passes through a rancher’s private property to reach the Lake.
+Every turn in the road I expected to catch first sight of the Jetty, but it seemed to go on forever.
+The vastness and silence of the landscape is awe-inspiring.

-Finally, we round Rozel Point and Spiral Jetty comes into view.
-The Lake has receded leaving the Spiral behind on the salt crusted shore.
-The 1500-foot long groyne is not as large as I had expected from looking at pictures but still dwarfs human figures at a distance.
-The Lake looks a cloudy cinnamon colour.
+Finally, rounding Rozel Point, Spiral Jetty comes into view.
+On our visit the Lake had receded leaving the basalt Spiral behind in the salt-crusted shore.
+The 1500-foot long groin is not as large as I had expected from looking at pictures but still dwarfs human figures at a distance.

-We return to the Jetty, nothing more than a well-organised pile of basalt, barely raised from what would be the Lake’s surface.
+Spiral Jetty itself is nothing more than a well organised pile of basalt, barely raised from what would be the Lake’s surface.
 It’s easy to see how it became submerged for so many years.
-There’s also evidence of sedimentation around the groyne, which has lowered its profile.
-Robert Smithson liked the idea of salt crystallising on the basalt fragments, becoming part of the artwork as they glisten in the sun.
+There’s also evidence of sedimentation around the groin, which has lowered its profile.

 The blush hues of the water were one of the major attractions for Robert Smithson when deciding on a location for Spiral Jetty.
 He likened it to a primordial sea, referring to oceans at a time in earth’s history prior to the first land-based life forms.

-Tips and Resources for your Spiral Jetty, Utah journey
+Tips for planning your trip to Spiral Jetty in Utah

 - Find out more about visiting the Golden Spike National Historic Site including directions and entry fees through the National Parks Service website.